Thor Logo dbatools

 Example: 8

-PS C:\> Install-DbaFirstResponderKit -SqlInstance sql2016 -OnlyScript Install-Core-Blitz-No-Query-Store.sql
+PS C:\> Install-DbaFirstResponderKit -SqlInstance sql2016 -OnlyScript Install-All-Scripts.sql

 Example: 9